Skip to content

 In the minutes before a heart attack, you may begin sweating excessively.
 It is generally described as cold sweats.

-Cardiopulmonary Resuscitation (CPR) and Heart Attacks
+Cardiopulmonary resuscitation (CPR) and heart attacks

 You won’t need to do cardiopulmonary resuscitation (CPR) unless the heart attack victim goes into cardiac arrest.
 This is when they are unconscious and have stopped breathing.
 If this happens, CPR will keep the blood circulating while you wait for the ambulance or for someone to get a defibrillator.

-How to Prepare for a Heart Attack
+How to prepare for a heart attack

 No one plans on having a heart attack.
-Being prepared can be the difference in life or death for someone experiencing a heart attack.
-These are some of the ways you can be prepared:
+However, preparation can make the difference between life or death for someone experiencing a heart attack.

 • Remember to call 911 within the first 5 minutes.
 Time is very important.